MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 already done so, read the entire Set up your Graph connector article to understand the general setup process.

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR instructions that apply to only MediaWiki Graph connectors.
-This article also includes information about [Troubleshooting](#troubleshooting) and [Limitations](#Limitations) for MediaWiki Graph connectors.
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only MediaWiki Graph connectors.
+This article also includes information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations) for MediaWiki Graph connectors.

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center.
 Follow the general setup instructions.